Hugobros3/chunkstories-api/README.md

  * To lean how to play the game and register an account, please visit http://chunkstories.xyz
  * You can find a lot more information on the game wiki, including guides to writing mods, at http://chunkstories.xyz/wiki/
- * You can find videos and dev logs on the lead developper youtube channel: http://youtube.com/Hugobros3
+ * You can find videos and dev logs on the lead developer Youtube channel: http://youtube.com/Hugobros3
  * We have a discord where anyone can discuss with the devs: https://discord.gg/wudd4pe
  * You can get support either by opening a issue on this project or by visiting the subreddit over at https://reddit.com/r/chunkstories